javathejhut/petiteFinder/README.md

 </details>

 ## Performance

+Ground truth annotations of 1327 colonies were compared to predicted annotations from petiteFinder across 17 images in the test set.
+The top row includes mean average precision computations (mAP) across IOU thresholds from 0.5 to 0.95 in 0.05 increments, at 0.5 IOU, and 0.75 IOU.
+Below this, precision TP/(TP + FP) and recall TP/(TP+FN) have been computed for each colony class.

 | mAP(0.5:0.95): 0.64 | mAP@0.5: 0.96 | mAP@0.75: 0.6 |
 | ---- | ---- | ----- |

 | Category | Precision | Recall |
 | ------ | ------ | ----- |
 | Grande | 0.96 | 0.99 |